rondorkerin/OpenSync/README.md

 These are implemented as HTTP calls to `POST /leads` and `PUT /leads`, respectively.
 ```

-### What if we built an open source library of API connectors?
+### Benefits of Open API Connectors

 If we built an open source library of API connectors that obeyed a specific format, we could lower the cost of API integration and connection dramatically.
 Rather than companies
 spending time and effort building private libraries of API connectors, we could all contribute to one global repository.
 We can build tools around it which allow every company to
 add themselves to the network, immediately enabling applications to "connect to the web."
 Most importantly, their users won't have to sign up for another service (such as Zapier).

-We can imagine a world where every app can easily integrate with every other app, and the integrations are essentially free.
+We can imagine a world where every app can easily integrate with every other app, and the integrations are essentially free or extremely low cost.

 ### Roadmap

 #### Building the OpenSync Connector Spec
 The first step is to define a connector specification.
 It is possible that we will use an extension of OpenAPI/Swagger, as well as a javascript-based API spec.

-The workato connector SDK is a good first step for this investigation.
+The workato connector SDK is a good learning resource for this investigation.
 https://github.com/workato/connector_sdk

 #### Define an OpenSync API
 Once we have defined a connector specification and we have built a sizeable library of open connectors, we will create an open source API that can be deployed on premesis or consumed as a service.
-This API provides the high level endpoints that a service must implement in order to create their very own API integration engine.
+This API provides the high level endpoints that a service must implement in order to embed their very own API integration engine.

 #### Building an Open Source API Integration Engine
 The final step is building an open source full stack web application that mimicks existing API integration platforms-as-a-service.
 This application will be hosted as a service on opensync.io at a minimum